yireo/Yireo_ExtensionChecker/README.md

 Note that if you want to scan a module, this module also needs to be enabled.
 Personally, we use this extension in our CI/CD chain, to make sure zero issues are reported at all times.

+## Example output
+Running this module might give the following output:

+    bin/magento yireo_extensionchecker:scan PrintDSGNR_QueueAdminhtml
+    Dependency "Magento_Backend" not found module.xml
+    Dependency "Magento_Ui" not found module.xml
+    Dependency "magento/module-backend" not found composer.json.
+Current version is 101.0.2
+    Dependency "magento/module-ui" not found composer.json.
+Current version is 101.1.2
+    Dependency "psr/log" not found composer.json.
+Current version is 1.1.0

+The output gives a hint to what to add to `composer.json`.
+For instance, a composer requirement `magento/module-ui` should be added and this could have a version constraint `^101.1` to match semantic versioning.
+Theoretically, this could also be `^101.0` or even `^100.0|^101.0`, but for this, deep-code analysis (by you) would be needed.

 ## Deprecated dependencies
 Class dependencies (injected via the constructor) are inspected to see if they are deprecated, for the used Magento version.
 You can skip this behaviour by adding a flag `--hide-deprecated` to the command: